-The range of colours appropriate for the District recognizes the styles and time periods covered by the District's significant buildings and the tendency toward conservative tastes in country areas.
+The range of colours appropriate for the District recognizes style changes covered by the District's significant buildings; a reluctance to change in country areas; the improbability of the use of the deepest and richest Victorian "Rockwood" colours, and the preference for lighter shades in the country.

-The District's earliest buildings built before 1860 should have their body and trim painted in pale classical colours.
+The District's earliest buildings built before 1860 should have their body and trim painted the same, in pale classical colours.